-- We will explain the whole procedure to you. - Your blood sugar level will be tested.
-If your sugar level is too high or too low, it may not be possible to do the scan as it can affect the quality. - You will receive an injection of a small quantity of radioactive material similar to sugar. - After the injection, we will ask you to relax quietly for 30-90 minutes before your scan. - We will then take you to the scanning room. - We will ask you to lie flat and remain still on the scanning couch whilst we perform the scan. - The scanner collects images for approximately 30 minutes. - You breathe normally throughout the scan, so there are no instructions to follow.
+- Our staff caring for you will explain the whole procedure to you.
+They will be happy to answer any questions you may have. - We will give you an injection of a small quantity of radioactive material. - After the injection, you will wait in your individual room for 90 minutes.
+This allows your body to absorb the radioactive material.
+We may also ask you to drink some water during this time. - A CCTV and intercom are installed in your room.
+You can contact us if needed. - When we take you into the scanning room, we will ask you to lie flat on the scanning couch.
+It is important that you keep still during the scan. - The scanner collects images for approximately 30 minutes.

+You should breathe normally throughout the scan, so there are no instructions to follow.